- 1. Name of the medicinal product

 - 10. Date of revision of the text

-PosologyThe potency of human insulin is expressed in international units (iu).Actrapid dosing is individual and determined in accordance with the needs of the patient.
-It can be used alone or in combination with intermediate-acting or long-acting insulin before a meal or a snack.The individual insulin requirement is usually between 0.3 and 1.0 iu/kg/day.
-The daily insulin requirement may be higher in patients with insulin resistance (e.g. during puberty or due to obesity) and lower in patients with residual, endogenous insulin production.In patients with diabetes mellitus optimised glycaemic control delays the onset of late diabetic complications.
-Close blood glucose monitoring is therefore recommended.
+PosologyThe potency of human insulin is expressed in international units.Actrapid dosing is individual and determined in accordance with the needs of the patient.
+It can be used alone or in combination with intermediate-acting or long-acting insulin before a meal or a snack.The individual insulin requirement is usually between 0.3 and 1.0 international unit/kg/day.
 Adjustment of dose may be necessary if patients undertake increased physical activity, change their usual diet or during concomitant illness.
-Special populations

-Elderly (≥ 65 years old)Actrapid can be used in elderly patients.As with all insulin medicinal products, in elderly patients, glucose monitoring should be intensified and the insulin dose adjusted on an individual basis.
+Elderly (≥ 65 years old)Actrapid can be used in elderly patients.In elderly patients, glucose monitoring should be intensified and the insulin dose adjusted on an individual basis.

 Transfer from other insulin medicinal productsWhen transferring from other insulin medicinal products, adjustment of the Actrapid dose and the dose of the basal insulin may be necessary.Close glucose monitoring is recommended during the transfer and in the initial weeks thereafter (see section 4.4).

 Method of administrationActrapid is a fast-acting human insulin and may be used in combination with intermediate or long-acting insulin medicinal products.
-Actrapid is administered subcutaneously in the abdominal wall, the thigh, the gluteal region or the deltoid region.
+Actrapid is administered subcutaneously by injection in the abdominal wall, the thigh, the gluteal region or the deltoid region.
 Injection into a lifted skin fold minimises the risk of unintended intramuscular injection.
 The needle should be kept under the skin for at least 6 seconds to make sure the entire dose is injected.
 Injection sites should always be rotated within the same region in order to reduce the risk of lipodystrophy.
-As with all insulin medicinal products, subcutaneous injection in the abdominal wall ensures a faster absorption than other injection sites.
-As with all insulin medicinal products, the duration of action will vary according to the dose, injection site, blood flow, temperature and level of physical activity.An injection should be followed within 30 minutes by a meal or snack containing carbohydrates.Due to the risk of precipitation in pump catheters, Actrapid should not be used in insulin pumps for continuous subcutaneous insulin infusion.
+Subcutaneous injection into the abdominal wall ensures a faster absorption than other injection sites.
+The duration of action will vary according to the dose, injection site, blood flow, temperature and level of physical activity.An injection should be followed within 30 minutes by a meal or snack containing carbohydrates.Due to the risk of precipitation in pump catheters, Actrapid should not be used in insulin pumps for continuous subcutaneous insulin infusion.

 Administration with a syringeActrapid vials are for use with insulin syringes with a corresponding unit scale.
 When two types of insulin are mixed always mix the insulin medicinal products in the same sequence.Actrapid vial is accompanied by a package leaflet with detailed instructions for use to be followed.

-Intravenous useIf necessary, Actrapid can be administered intravenously which should be carried out by healthcare professionals.For intravenous use, infusion systems with Actrapid at concentrations from 0.05 iu/ml to 1.0 iu/ml human insulin in the infusion fluids 0.9% sodium chloride, 5% dextrose and 10% dextrose inclusive 40 mmol/l potassium chloride using polypropylene infusion bags, are stable at room temperature for 24 hours.
+Intravenous useIf necessary, Actrapid can be administered intravenously.
+This should be carried out by healthcare professionals.For intravenous use, infusion systems with Actrapid at concentrations from 0.05 international unit/ml to 1.0 international unit/ml human insulin in the infusion fluids 0.9% sodium chloride, 5% dextrose and 10% dextrose inclusive 40 mmol/l potassium chloride using polypropylene infusion bags, are stable at room temperature for 24 hours.
 Although stable over time, a certain amount of insulin will initially be adsorbed to the material of the infusion bag.
 Monitoring of blood glucose is necessary during the insulin infusion.

 HyperglycaemiaInadequate dosing or discontinuation of treatment, especially in type 1 diabetes, may lead to hyperglycaemia and diabetic ketoacidosis.
 Usually, the first symptoms of hyperglycaemia develop gradually over a period of hours or days.
 They include thirst, increased frequency of urination, nausea, vomiting, drowsiness, flushed dry skin, dry mouth, loss of appetite as well as acetone odour of breath.
 In type 1 diabetes, untreated hyperglycaemic events eventually lead to diabetic ketoacidosis, which is potentially lethal.

 Injection site reactionsAs with any insulin therapy, injection site reactions may occur and include pain, redness, hives, inflammation, bruising, swelling and itching.
-Continuous rotation of the injection site within a given area may help to reduce the risk of developing these reactions.
+Continuous rotation of the injection site within a given area reduces the risk of developing these reactions.
 Reactions usually resolve in a few days to a few weeks.
 On rare occasions, injection site reactions may require discontinuation of Actrapid.

 Combination of Actrapid with pioglitazoneCases of cardiac failure have been reported when pioglitazone was used in combination with insulin, especially in patients with risk factors for development of cardiac heart failure.
 This should be kept in mind if treatment with the combination of pioglitazone and Actrapid is considered.
 If the combination is used, patients should be observed for signs and symptoms of heart failure, weight gain and oedema.
 Pioglitazone should be discontinued if any deterioration in cardiac symptoms occurs.